Our History

 3. Commit to robust governance to ensure legal compliance by the organisation and future development of the profession and our services

-The strategic intentions can be read in more detail here, and the operational framework here.
-The Trust achieves these Objects by giving grants to occupational therapists who apply for funding.
-Applications are made online against criteria, which are then used to assess the applications.
+The strategic intentions and operational framework can be read in more detail here.
+The Trust delivers against these Objects by commissioning programmes and giving grants to occupational therapists who apply for funding.

 Our closing thought ……………….